 Follow the link below for more information or to contact Children's services out of hours:

 Safeguarding is the responsibility of all members of school staff which is why a regular training programme is delivered to everyone at Pinner High School whether they are teaching or support staff.

 All members of staff have completed either Level 1 or Level 2 Safeguarding training as well as having ongoing training on specific safeguarding issues.

 Training is closely linked to the guidance in Keeping Children Safe in Education 2018 and all staff are expected to read and understand Part 1 and Appendix A.

 The Pinner High School Prevent Strategy has been written in response to and in line with government guidance and forms part of the government’s counter terrorism strategy which seeks to:

 - Respond to the ideological challenge of terrorism and aspects of extremism, and the threat faced from those who promote these views

 - Provide practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support

 - Work with a wide range of sectors where there are risks of radicalisation which need to be addressed, including education, criminal justice, faith, charities, the internet and health

-All schools are required by law to teach a broad and balanced curriculum which promotes the spiritual, moral and cultural development of students and prepares them for the opportunities, responsibilities and experiences of life.
-The Pinner High School Prevent Statement is below.
+All schools are required by law to teach a broad and balanced curriculum which promotes the spiritual, moral and cultural development of students and prepares them for the opportunities, responsibilities and experiences of life in order to promote British Values and prevent radicalisation of young people.